Tavenem/Chemistry/README.md

 ## Roadmap

-Tavenem.Chemistry is currently in a **prerelease** state.
-Development is ongoing, and breaking changes are possible before the first production release.
+Development of Tavenem.Chemistry is ongoing.
+Major release versions with breaking changes are possible on an unpredictable cadence.

-No release date is currently set for v1.0 of Tavenem.Chemistry.
-The project is currently in a "wait and see" phase while [Tavenem.DataStore](https://github.com/Tavenem/DataStore) (a dependency of Tavenem.Chemistry) is in prerelease.
-When that project has a stable release, a production release of Tavenem.Chemistry will follow.

 ## Contributing